hrmnjt/sttp/content/shards/2020-01-10-sphinx-documentation.md

 ```

 This structure is simple and would suit needs for any of the project that needs documentation - open source or private.
 I'm open to feedback and constructive criticism.
 Please let me know if any of this doesn't make sense or should be done in different way.

-**Update** - I have been using mkdocs more and more now given the awesome material theme which makes the documentation look awesome.
-Will be sharing a blog about the same soon.